-In addition, Nasdaq rules require that a listed company specify that the quorum for any meeting of the holders of common stock (or ordinary shares) be at least 331⁄2 % of the outstanding shares of the company's common voting stock.
+In addition, Nasdaq rules require that a listed company specify that the quorum for any meeting of the holders of common stock (or ordinary shares) be at least 33/3 % of the outstanding shares of the company's common voting stock.
 Consistent with French Law, our by-laws provide that, for ordinary shareholders' meetings to be quorate, one-fifth of the holders of shares entitled to voting rights must be present in person or vote by mail or by proxy or by authorized intermediary or by any means of telecommunication permitting their identification.
-An extraordinary shareholders' meeting is quorate if one-fourth of the holders of shares entitled to voting rights are present or vote by mail or by proxy or by authorized intermediary or by any means of telecommunication.
-As an exception, an extraordinary shareholders' meeting deciding upon a share capital increase by capitalization of reserves, profits or share premium as the same quorum requirement as an ordinary shareholders' meeting.
+An extraordinary shareholders' meeting is quorate if one-fourth of the holders of shares entitled to voting rights are present or vote by mail or by proxy or by authorized intermediary or by any means of telecommunication permitting their identification.
+An extraordinary shareholders' meeting is of telecommunication of reserves, profits or share premium as the same quorum requirement as an ordinary shareholders' meeting.
 If the requirements for a quorum are not satisfied, the meeting is adjourned.
 When an adjourned ordinary shareholders' meeting is resumed, there is no quorum requirement.
-When an adjourned extraordinary shareholders' meeting is resumed, there is a quorum of one-fifth of the holders of shares entitled to voting rights.
-If a quorum is not present, the reconvened extraordinary shareholders' meeting may be adjourned for a maximum of two months.
+When an adjourned extraordinary shareholders' meeting may be adjourned for a maximum of two months.
 No deliberation by the shareholders may take place without a quorum.
 For special meetings of holders of a certain class of shares, the quorum requirement is one-third of the certain class of shares entitled to voting rights for the meeting convened on the first call, notice and one-fifth of the holders of shares entitled to voting rights, should the meeting be reconvened.
 See "Description of Share Capital-Shareholders' Meetings and Voting Rights (Article 22 of the By-Laws)-Quorum."